 Furthermore, compared other media tools, the budget of making a video advertisement is much larger.
 However, there is no doubt that not all television or online video commercials are popular and effective.

-Therefore, to make it worth to invest so much money on video advertising, advertisers should find the most appreciate way to create their commercials.
+Therefore, to make it worth to invest so much money in video advertising, advertisers should find the most appreciated way to create their commercials.

 Emotion in Online Video Advertising